Bostanova/pipex-42-project/README.md

+Usage:
+   make
-Usage: ./pipex file1 cmd1 cmd2 file2
+   ./pipex file1 cmd1 cmd2 file2

    file1 and file2 are file names,
    cmd1 and cmd2 are shell commands with their parameters.